SanderMertens/flecs/docs/Queries.md

 A query with change detection enabled will only report a change for the components it matched with, or when an entity got added/removed to a matched table.
 A change to a component in a matched table that is not matched by the query will not be reported by the query.

-By default queries do not use change detection.
-Change detection is automatically enabled when a function that requires change detection is called on the query, for example if an application calls `changed()` on the query.
-Once change detection is enabled it will stay enabled for both the query and the tables the query is matched with.
+Change detection needs to be explicitly enabled on queries.
+See the examples below for how to do this in the different language bindings.

 When a change occurred in a table matching a query, the query state for that table will remain changed until the table is iterated by the query.